-Moody's Investors Service and S&P Global Ratings have assigned their municipal bond ratings of "Aa2" and "AAA," respectively, to the Bonds.
-Ratings were applied for by Cascade and certain information was supplied by Cascade and the Members to the rating agencies to be considered in evaluating the Bonds.
-The ratings reflect only the respective views of the rating agencies and an explanation of the significance of the ratings may be obtained from the rating agencies.
-There is no assurance that the ratings will be retained for any given period of time or that the ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
-Any such downward revision or withdrawal of the ratings would be likely to have an adverse effect on the market price of the Bonds.
+S&P Global Ratings has assigned its municipal bond rating of "AAA" to the Bonds.
+The rating for the Bonds was applied for by Cascade and certain information was supplied by Cascade and the Members to the rating agency to be considered in evaluating the Bonds.
+The rating reflects only the view of the rating agency and an explanation of the significance of the rating may be obtained from the rating agency.
+There is no assurance that the rating will be retained for any given period of time or that the rating will not be revised downward or withdrawn entirely by the rating agency if, in its judgment, circumstances so warrant.
+Any such downward revision or withdrawal of the rating would be likely to have an adverse effect on the market price of the Bonds.
+The other outstanding Parity Bonds have also been assigned municipal bond ratings by Moody's Investors Service, Inc.